 Other harsh chemicals that snow plows and other street maintenance vehicles use to make the roads drivable can play havoc with your car.
 They can slowly eat away at the paint and allow rust to form.

 Everyone should know that rust and cars do not get along well together.
 Rust can slowly eat away at your car’s exterior until it starts to chip away.
 You can suddenly find holes in your car that allow mice and other vermin access to the interior of your car through.
 Not to mention other weather elements that can destroy the interior of your car by leaking through the holes.

-In addition, you should also keep the interior of your car clean.
-Whether inside of your vehicle is cloth or leather, it should be taken care of.
+In addition, keeping the interior of your car clean is a great promise to make to yourself.
+Whether the interior of your vehicle is cloth or leather, it should be taken care of.
 If you spill some coffee or a drink, then take the time to clean it.
 Spills can eat away at the interior and invite bugs and vermin to eat at crumbs and drink the spilled liquid.
 Your car isn’t a storage compartment either.

 It can be easy to just leave items in your car to pick up later.
 Do you ever actually pick them up though?
 These items can be extremely attractive to vermin who like to nest inside of cars during the winter.
 All of that junk just sitting there and untouched is practically a haven for them.

 To keep your car safe, healthy, and vermin-free, take the time to clean it.
 Everyone loves that new car smell.
 You can keep it lasting longer by making the New Year’s resolution to regularly clean the inside of your car.